Play Therapy (MA)

 Applied Social Studies

-The course is run on a part-time basis over 3 years.
+The course is run on a part-time basis, Saturdays (with occasional Friday evenings), over 3 years.

 The course has 90 credits and will be delivered as follows;

-- Years 1 & 2: (60 Credits) is a clinical training in Play Therapy where students will attend the CIT campus every Saturday; modules will be experiential and theoretical.
-Students will undertake placements in both years and will require external supervision from approved supervisors.
-Students will require the use of videotaping equipment for years one and two as sessions with clients are videotaped.
+- Years 1 and 2 (60 credits) will include a clinical training in Play Therapy.
+Students will study modules which will be experiential and theoretical.
+They will undertake placements in both years and will require external supervision from approved supervisors.

 CIT has developed a website which gives full details of all modules for all courses.
 The website also has information on recommended textbooks, average weekly workload, assessments and exams.

 For detailed module information, please click here .